jolicode/secret-santa/README.md

 castor start
 ```

+> [!NOTE]
-> Note: the first start of the stack should take a few minutes.
+> the first start of the stack should take a few minutes.

 The site is now accessible at the hostnames your have configured over HTTPS
 (you may need to accept self-signed SSL certificate if you do not have mkcert